janakamarasena/git-issue-notifier/readme.md

 ### Sample calls
 ```
-You can add a git hook for issues in the following way
+You can add a git hook for issues(only support issues) in the following way
 [POST] /listener/notify?to=joe@sample.com,jane@sample.com

 Endpoint to just check the server availability